Pyrdacor/Amberstar/FileSpecs/Maps.md

 **Note:** This is **WIP**.
 Some data structures are incomplete, others may be incorrect.

 Maps are stored in `MAP_DATA.AMB`.
-Each resource describes one in-game map, with 2D and 3D maps sharing much of the file structure.
+Each resource describes one in-game map, with 2D maps and Labyrinths sharing much of the file structure.
 The files consist of the following sections:
 * Header
 * Event descriptions (e.g., popup messages, chests, locked doors, or transitions to other maps)
 * NPC references (not including the actual NPC descriptions, which are in `CHARDATA.AMB`)
 * A magic 9 byte sequence
-* **3D maps only**: LabInfo blocks (meaning currently unclear)
+* **3D maps / Labyrinths only**: LabInfo blocks (meaning currently unclear)
 * The actual map
 * **2D maps only**: An overlay tile map, drawn over the preceding map
 * A hotspot map, which maps map locations to event descriptions